- Homepage

-Once you’ve selected your ice cream recipe (it might be a popular one such as chocolate ice cream or an unusual one such as avocado ice cream) and have all your ingredients ready, make up the mixture following the recipe instructions.
+Once you have selected your ice cream recipe (it might be a popular one such as chocolate ice cream or an unusual one such as coconut ice cream) and have all your ingredients ready, make up the mixture following the recipe instructions.
+Make sure you have a bowl that is quite wide to use for the churning/freezing process that comes next.

 Take your ice cream recipe mixture and carefully pour it into the bowl, then chill in the fridge for up to 2 hours, checking on it after 1 hour.
 The reason it can take longer than an hour is when a recipe mixture has had cooked ingredients added, therefore thorough chilling will take longer.